Financial-Times/treecreeper/PAYLOADS.md

 # JSON Payload Structure

 Write requests to the API (POST and PATCH) require both URL parameters and a JSON body to be provided.
-The structure of the body varies slightly depending on whether the desired create/update include relations and whether the related records already exist.
+The structure of the body varies slightly depending on whether the desired create/update include relationships and whether the related records already exist.

 ## Basic structure